AckerlyXu/heima/articles/storage/storage-java-jenkins-continuous-integration-solution.md

 ## Components used by the Blob service
 The following provides an overview of the Blob service components.

-- **Storage Account**: All access to Azure Storage is done through a storage account.
+* **Storage Account**: All access to Azure Storage is done through a storage account.
 This is the highest level of the namespace for accessing blobs.
 An account can contain an unlimited number of containers, as long as their total size is under 100TB.
-- **Container**: A container provides a grouping of a set of blobs.
+* **Container**: A container provides a grouping of a set of blobs.
 All blobs must be in a container.
 An account can contain an unlimited number of containers.
 A container can store an unlimited number of blobs.
-- **Blob**: A file of any type and size.
+* **Blob**: A file of any type and size.
 There are two types of blobs that can be stored in Azure Storage: block and page blobs.
 Most files are block blobs.
 A single block blob can be up to 200GB in size.
 This tutorial uses block blobs.
 Page blobs, another blob type, can be up to 1TB in size, and are more efficient when ranges of bytes in a file are modified frequently.
-For more information about blobs, see [Understanding Block Blobs, Append Blobs, and Page Blobs](http://msdn.microsoft.com/zh-cn/library/azure/ee691964.aspx).
+For more information about blobs, see [Understanding Block Blobs, Append Blobs, and Page Blobs](http://msdn.microsoft.com/library/azure/ee691964.aspx).
-- **URL format**: Blobs are addressable using the following URL format:
+* **URL format**: Blobs are addressable using the following URL format:

     `http://storageaccount.blob.core.chinacloudapi.cn/container_name/blob_name`

     (The format above applies to the public Azure cloud.
-If you are using a different Azure cloud, use the endpoint within the [Azure Portal](https://portal.azure.cn) to determine your URL endpoint.)
+If you are using a different Azure cloud, use the endpoint within the [Azure Portal preview](https://portal.azure.cn) to determine your URL endpoint.)

     In the format above, `storageaccount` represents the name of your storage account, `container_name` represents the name of your container, and `blob_name` represents the name of your blob, respectively.
 Within the container name, you can have multiple paths, separated by a forward slash, **/**.
 The example container name in this tutorial was **MyJob**, and **${BUILD\_ID}/${BUILD\_NUMBER}** was used for the common virtual path, resulting in the blob having a URL of the following form: